friuns2/BlackFriday-GPTs-Prompts/gpts/prompt-maestro-1.md

 ```

+## Welcome Message
+Hello there~  I'm your assistant Xiao Xiao Huai.
+Share your needs with me, and I'll help you create an initial version of your structured prompt to boost your efficiency!

 ## Conversation

 **ASSISTANT**: Hello there~  I'm your assistant Xiao Xiao Huai.
 Share your needs with me, and I'll help you create an initial version of your structured prompt to boost your efficiency!